Stephen-Hilton/familyhilton.com/README.md

 . ./src/build_site.sh -i -w
 ```

-Done!
-You should now have a local copy of https://familyhilton.com running locally (as something close to http://localhost:8000).
+**Done!**  You should now have a local copy of https://familyhilton.com running locally (as something close to http://localhost:8000).

-Time to make it your own... try these steps:
+## Make the Content Your Own

 **- Add your own "PERSON" page:**
   - Open up the "people" directory, copy/paste "stephen.md" and rename to "your_name.md"